-Develop and implement a student training program that allows our students to learn new technologies and growprofessionally.
+• Develop and implement a student training program that allows our students to learn new technologies and grow professionally.

 All training programs are now open to students.
 An email is sent to the students sharing with them a listing of all the workshops.
-This gives our students the opportunity to gain valuable technical expenence and expertise in applications such as MS Excel PowerPoint, and Word.
+This gives our students the opportunity to gain valuable technical experience and expertise in applications such as MS Excel, PowerPoint, and Word.

-Working closely with CHS in developing a cyber-security training program.
+• Working closely with UITS in developing a cyber-security training program.

 Security Education Training and Awareness (SETA).
 Successfully organized and executed the John Sileo event.
-We increased the participation by 1997.
-Conducted security awareness and haining on "Managing Your Digital Identity".
+We increased the participation by 110%.
+Conducted security awareness and training on "Managing Your Digital Identity".

-Pilot a student-run IT Service Desk servicing student needs.
+• Pilot a student-run IT Service Desk servicing student needs.

-The pilot to offer evening and weekend helpdesk services is set to commence July.
-2015, with a more formal service set for Fall 2015.
+The pilot to offer evening and weekend helpdesk services is set to commence July, 2015, with a more formal service set for Fall 2015.
 This service will allow our students to access and get support with technology during the evenings and weekends when traditionally the support is not available.
-With the In additional Time staff member will be stationed at the One Stop to offer support to our students.
+With the In addition a Full-Time staff member will be stationed at the One-Stop to offer support to our students.

-Commence project to develop a UMass Boston Student Portal.
+• Commence project to develop a UMass Boston Student Portal.

 This project has not been implemented as a viable solution has not been selected.
-I incollment management is working with the President's Office in selecting a solution and ITSO will assist with rolling it out.
+Enrollment management is working with the President's Office in selecting a solution and ITSD will assist with rolling it out.
 The portal is considered a critical component as it allows students to have all their resources organized in one place.

-Provide research specific web templates to highlight the accomplishments of our researchers.
+• Provide research specific web templates to highlight the accomplishments of our researchers.

-Web designers have created templates and the instructional Designers have offered various themes within the Blog network to support the needs of the researchers.
+Web designers have created templates and the Instructional Designers have offered various themes within the Blog network to support the needs of the researchers.
 As the university continues to strive be a R1 institution, the researchers need templates that allow them to show and share their research.

-Reconfigure network connectivity for LMassNet offering to MGHPCC to provide higher bundwidth connections to research efforts when requested.
+• Reconfigure network connectivity for UMassNet offering to MGHPCC to provide higher bandwidth connections to research efforts when requested.

-New burder routers and appliances to enhance network connectivity have been purchased.
+New border routers and appliances to enhance network connectivity have been purchased.
 Implementation is anticipated to be completed in summer/fall 2015.
-Once this is in place network connectivity to CMassNet (commodity internet) & MGHPCC will improve fivefold.
-From 1gb to 58 and from 58 mbps to 100 mbps on the wireless.
+Once this is in place network connectivity to UMassNet (commodity internet) & MGHPCC will improve fivefold - from 1gb to 5gb and from 50mbps to 100 mbps on the wired network and from 20 mbps to 50 mbps on the wireless.
 Speed of network connectivity has been a 'pain' point for several years now.
-This approads will address the growing needs of doing business and research on campus for both faculty and researchers.
+This upgrade will address the growing needs of doing business and research on campus for both faculty and researchers.

-Implement the new echo360 classroom capture system in 20% of the classrooms.
+• Implement the new echo360 classroom capture system in 20% of the classrooms.
 Make available the portable echo360 system.